 Our group's research interests lie at the nexus of bioengineering, biophysics, and biology.
-Specifically, we integrate micro/nanoengineering, single-cell technologies, and systems and synthetic biology methods with new discoveries of mechanobiology, epigenetics, and stem cell biology for advancing understanding of human development and cancer biology. (for details, please read our Research
+Specifically, we integrate micro/nanoengineering, single-cell technologies, and systems and synthetic biology methods with new discoveries of mechanobiology, epigenetics, and stem cell biology for advancing understanding of human development and cancer biology.
+In our research, we have made significant contributions to these research areas: stem cell bioengineering, developmental bioengineering, cell mechanics, mechanotransduction, micro/nanofluidics, and BioMEMS. (for details, please read our Research

 ; also see Mechanical Engineering Annual Reports highlighting our research, Y2010-2011 Report